 Can I just shock you?
 I didn’t enjoy 2020.
 Who did?
 Anyone?
 No, didn’t think so.
 Piers Corbyn aside, I reckon most of us have endured a miserable twelve months, either dodging police while on illegal walks in the Peak District or trapped indoors watching Homes Under The Hammer and wondering if the delivery driver will judge you for ordering beer on UberEats at 10am on a Tuesday morning.

 Weirdly, Facebook pushing “Memories” on the anniversary of 2019’s epic Rochdale game didn’t really help lift the mood.
-The sight of the Town End packed to the rafters, the swirling smoke from illicit pyro, the sound of that roar when Boston scored – great as it was to relive the occasion, it was impossible not to feel a bit stung that another night like that seems as far away as ever.
+The sight of the Town End packed to the rafters, the swirling smoke from illicit pyro, the sound of that roar when Boston scored.
+Look, great as it was to relive the occasion it was impossible not to feel a bit stung that another night like that seems as far away as ever.
 The game may have only been a year ago, but frankly it feels like five.
-Even Connor Dimaio’s stunning goal against Fylde last weekend – the first Boston goal at the Jakemans – was tempered by the knowledge no-one was there to see it.
+Even Connor Dimaio’s stunning goal against Fylde last weekend – the first Boston goal at the new Jakemans – was tempered by the knowledge no-one was there to see it.
 In ordinary times such brilliance would have caused limbs on the new Town End, but the ground-breaking moment was met instead with a couple of muted shouts rattling around deserted stands – a bit like any normal game at Grantham Town.

 Unbelievably, the RNA sequence of the coronavirus runs to eight kilobytes of data.
 Eight!
 To put that into context, that’s seven kilobytes more than the “Club Honours” section of Gainsborough Trinity’s website.